tc09-brcm-social/smCurl/README.md

 echo -n "base64-id:password" | base64

+OPT environment variable in authn can now be used to carry more flags for curl command.

 * isOK.sh - is used to verify ps and authentication has been set correctly within the authn.

 When this kit is first deployed to a new machine where CA SSO API is